Faulo/UnityExtensions/README.md

 ## Installation
 ### Install via manifest.json
-The package is available on the [openupm registry](https://openupm.com).
-The easiest way to install is is to set up a scoped registry via Unity's manifest.json:
+The package is available on the [openupm registry](https://openupm.com/packages/net.slothsoft.unity-extensions/).
+The easiest way to install it is to set up a scoped registry via Unity's manifest.json:
 ```
 {
   "scopedRegistries": [